 3.)
 We come together before we depart.
 We intentionally make time to talk to each other before we leave.
 We engage each other.
 I ask her what she was talking about.
 She readily tells me.
 I summarize what she said to make sure I understand correctly.
 We don’t leave until we both feel confident that we understand each other.
 Sometimes, if there is a lot we need to communicate to each other, we write it down in a list format to help us to remember.

 So although initially it may seem like we are not communicating well, we make it work by our patience, understanding, and effort.
 How is your morning talk with your spouse?
 Are there areas that you need to work on?
-Interested in marriage counseling?
+Interested in marriage counseling or need individual counseling?

 *”Painter/Pointer” is a concept developed by Dr. David Ludwig, professor at Lenior-Rhyne University.